-Id. § 552.002(a).
+Id. § 552.002.
 Thus, virtually all the information in a governmental body's physical possession constitutes public information and is subject to the Act.
 Id.; see Open Records Decision Nos.
 549 at 4 (1990), 514 at 1-2 (1988).
-You inform us the information you have marked consists of personal e-mails that have no connection with the system's business and constitute incidental use of e-mail by system employees.
-You state the system's policy allows for incidental use of e-mail by employees and officials.
-You further state the use of system resources to create and maintain the marked information was de minimis.
+You inform us the information you have marked consists of personal e-mails that have no connection with the system's business and constitute incidental use of the system's resources.
+You state the system allows for incidental use of such resources by employees and officials.
+You further state the use of the system's resources to create and maintain the marked information was de minimis.
 See Open Records Decision No. 635 (1995) (statutory predecessor not applicable to personal information unrelated to official business and created or maintained by state employee involving de minimis use of state resources).
 Based on your representations and our review of the information at issue, we agree the information you have marked does not constitute "information that is written, produced, collected, assembled, or maintained under a law or ordinance or in connection with the transaction of official business" by or for the system.
 See Gov't Code § 552.002.
-Therefore, we conclude the personal correspondence you have marked is not subject to the Act and need not be released in response to the present request for information.
+Therefore, we conclude the information you have marked is not subject to the Act and need not be released in response to the present request for information.